Laser ResurfacingWhat is Laser Resurfacing?

 However, there are risks that complications can develop.
 Risks include acne or cold sore breakouts, infection, scabbing, hyperpigmentation, redness that takes longer than predicted to go away, and swelling.

 The best way to avoid complications is to select a Board Certified Plastic Surgeon for laser skin resurfacing.
 Board certified surgeons have the experience and training necessary to help you meet your goals with as few complications as possible.
 Following all your pre- and post-operative care instructions will also help prevent problems.

-It is crucial to follow the instructions given to you by Dr. Nukta’s office after your procedure.
 This will help you minimize the risk of complications.
 Infection can be prevented by daily washes (4 times a day) with a mix of warm water, Cetaphil and Hydrogen peroxide, this is continued for about 4-5 days.
-Followed by the use of moisterizer.
-It is crucial to avoid direct sun exposure for the first 7 days and to always wear a sunscreen after that.
+Followed by the use of moisturizer.
+It is crucial to avoid direct sun exposure for the first 7 days and to always wear sunscreen after that.
 Below are products that you should have at your home prior to your procedure so you can use them immediately after.